weibeld/webdesign-expanding-search-bar/README.md

 ## Summary

-There are four slightly different expanding search bars in this repository.
-In each variant, the search bar appears on a click on the button at the right edge of the header.
+There are four slightly different search bars in this repository.
+In each variant, the search bar expands on a click on the button at the right edge of the header.
 The newly appeared content "hovers" over the header, that is, it hides everything below it.

 When the search bar is expanded, a search query can be entered and submitted by clicking on the button showing a search icon.
 The query can also be submitted by hitting *Enter* on the keyboard.